 - List Two: 25% tariffs on $16 billion of goods from China went into effect on Aug 23, 2018.
 Again, these tariffs do not include brewing equipment under section 8438.40.00, but do include electronic and mechanical appliances.

-- List Three: 10% tariffs on $200 billion of goods from China will go into effect on Sep 24, 2018.
-At the beginning of 2019, the tariffs will increase from 10% to 25%.
+- List Three: 10% tariffs on $200 billion of goods from China went into effect on Sep 24, 2018.
+The tariffs increased from 10% to 25% on May 10, 2019.
 5,745 items are on the list currently the below items could potentially impact breweries and their supply chain partners:

 - Iron/steel, tanks, casks, drums, cans, boxes & siml. cont. for any material (o/than compress./liq.gas), w/cap. of 50+ L but n/o 300 (7310.10.00)